Canon EOS R1 Review

 The usual is for EOS cameras to have 384 zone (24x16) metering, but the R5 II and R1 evaluate 6144 zones from a 96x64 grid.
 The R5 II's metering range specification is EV -3 – 20 (at 73°F/23°C, ISO 100).

 EOS metering systems are ever improving, and the vast information provided by the DIGIC X and DIGIC Accelerator processors reading the BSI imaging sensor provides further improvements.
-I now use AE for a high percentage of my photography, usually in manual mode via auto ISO.
+I now use AE for a high percentage of my photography, usually in manual mode via auto ISO, which makes adjusting the shutter speed for changing scenarios only a fast roll of the dial.

 Viewfinder and LCD